Evacuations as cyclone-hit New Zealand faces more rain

 Fresh evacuation orders have been issued for the Esk Valley, the site of much devastation from Cyclone Gabrielle, as heavy rain returns to New Zealand.

-Cyclone-ravaged parts of the North Island were under heavy rain watches on Friday, with up to 200mm forecast by MetService.
+Cyclone-ravaged parts of the North Island were under heavy rain watches on Friday, with up to 200 millimetres forecast by MetService.

 Hawke’s Bay civil defence controller Ian Macdonald said the decision to evacuate the Esk Valley, just north of Napier, was precautionary ahead of an expected deluge.